visionect/assignments/backend/01-image-gallery/README.md

 ## Assignment for the Golang Backend Engineer position

-Create a HTTP web service that can be used to view, upload and delete PNG images..
+Create a HTTP web service using Go that can be used to view, upload and delete PNG images..

 Implement the following HTTP endpoints: